 The South Australian government paid appearance fees to Armstrong to build the profile of the race and promote tourism.
 That effort was hugely successful; hundreds of thousands watched the race live and millions more saw it on television each time Armstrong competed

 Armstrong has never tested positive for performance-enhancing drugs and for a decade he strenuously denied doping and resorted to lawsuits to protect his reputation.

-The publication of a damning 1,000-page report by the United States Anti-Doping Agency, which placed Armstrong at the center of what it called one of the most sophisticated doping operations in sports, has led to counter-suits against the rider.
+The publication of a 1,000-page report by the United States Anti-Doping Agency, which placed Armstrong at the center of what it called one of the most sophisticated doping operations in sports, has led to counter-suits against the rider.

 Those who had been successfully sued by Armstrong, including Britain's Sunday Times newspaper, are now seeking repayment of the damages they were forced to pay.
-Others are seeking repayment of sponsorships and prize money paid during Armstrong's career as the world's most famous professional cyclist.
+Others are seeking repayment of sponsorships and prize money paid during Armstrong's career as the world's most famous cyclist.

 Hurricanes stage surprising rally against Sharks